JTaisey389/city_explorer_api/README.md

 Actual time needed to complete: About an hour

 <!-- 02/24/2021 -->
-Number and name of feature: Feature 04
+Number and name of feature: Feature 02 Locations

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 4:15 pm

-Finish time:
+Finish time: 5:55

-Actual time needed to complete:
+Actual time needed to complete: 40 min

-Number and name of feature:
+Number and name of feature: Feature 04 Parks

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

 Start time: